How to become a locksmith | Checkatrade

 • Broken key extractors

-Due to the number of tools needed, it’s essential to have a valid driving license and vehicle for ease of transport.
-Being able to move quickly between jobs is key to success whether you’re a local locksmith or part of a larger business working in major cities like London, Birmingham or Manchester.
+Due to the number of tools needed, it’s also essential to have a valid driving license and vehicle for easy transportation.
+Being able to move quickly between jobs is key to success whether you’re a local or city locksmith.

 How much is a locksmith course?

-These can vary but as a guideline the full beginner course through the MLA costs £1,625.
-There is also a shorter two-day course to learn the foundations for £645.
+Prices can vary, but as a guideline, the full beginner course through the MLA costs around £1,625.
+However, there is also a shorter two-day course to learn the foundations for £645.

-There are also apprenticeship schemes available through the MLA to help younger people become qualified.
-Funding is available for these courses but it is dependent on age category.
+Alternatively, there are apprenticeship schemes available through the MLA to help younger people become qualified.
+Funding is available for these courses, but it is dependent on age category.

 What are the working hours like?